 Learn more about how product liability claims like these work.

-If you've been diagnosed with cancer or any other health problem that you think could be related to your use of Zantac® or another ranitidine product, your best first step might be to discuss your situation with an attorney.
-Learn how to find the right attorney for you and your Zantac®/ranitidine case.
+If you've been diagnosed with cancer or any other health problem that you think could be related to your use of Zantac or another ranitidine product, your best first step might be to discuss your situation with an attorney.
+You can use the chat and information submission forms right on this page to connect with an attorney in your area, and learn more about how to find the right attorney for you and your Zantac/ranitidine case.